m00g3n/cluster-inventory/docs/adr/provisioning.md

               - RS256
             usernameClaim: sub
             usernamePrefix: 'someother'
-    # spec.shoot.provider is provided by the KEB, required
+    ## spec.shoot.provider is required
     provider:
       type: aws
-      region: eu-central-1
-      secretBindingName: "hyperscaler secret"
-    # spec.shoot.Networking is Provided by the KEB, required
+    # spec.shoot.Networking is required
     networking:
       pods: 100.64.0.0/12
       nodes: 10.250.0.0/16
       services: 100.104.0.0/13
-    # spec.shoot.controlPlane is provided by the KEB, required
+    # spec.shoot.controlPlane is required
     controlPlane:
       highAvailability:
         failureTolerance:
-          type: node
+          type: zone
     workers:
       - machine:
-          # spec.shoot.workers.machine.type provided by the KEB, required
+          # spec.shoot.workers.machine.type is required
           type: m6i.large
           # spec.shoot.workers.machine.image is optional, when not provider default will be used
           # Will be modified by the SRE
           image:
             name: gardenlinux
             version: 1312.3.0
-        # spec.shoot.workers.volume is provided by the KEB, required for the first release
+        # spec.shoot.workers.volume is required for the first release
         # Probably can be moved into KIM, as it is hardcoded in KEB, and not dependent on plan
         volume:
           type: gp2
           size: 50Gi
-        # spec.shoot.workers.zones is provided by the KEB, required
+        # spec.shoot.workers.zones is required
         zones:
           - eu-central-1a
           - eu-central-1b
           - eu-central-1c
-        # spec.shoot.workers.name is provided by the KEB.
-Optional, if not provided default will be used
+        # spec.shoot.workers.name is optional, if not provided default will be used
         name: cpu-worker-0
-        # spec.shoot.workers.minimum is provided by the KEB, required
+        # spec.shoot.workers.minimum is required
         minimum: 3
-        # spec.shoot.workers.maximum is provided by the KEB, required
+        # spec.shoot.workers.maximum is required
         maximum: 20
-        # spec.shoot.workers.maxSurge is provided by the KEB, required in the first release.
+        # spec.shoot.workers.maxSurge is required in the first release.
         # It can be optional in the future, as it equals to zone count
         maxSurge: 3
-        # spec.shoot.workers.maxUnavailable is provided by the KEB, required in the first release.
+        # spec.shoot.workers.maxUnavailable is required in the first release.
         # It can be optional in the future, as it is always set to 0
         maxUnavailable:  0
   security:
     networking:
       filter:
-        # spec.security.networking.filter.egress.enabled is provided by the KEB, required
+        # spec.security.networking.filter.egress.enabled is required
         egress:
           enabled: false
-        # spec.security.networking.filter.ingress.enabled will be provided by the KEB, optional (default=false)
+        # spec.security.networking.filter.ingress.enabled is optional (default=false), not implemented in the first KIM release
         ingress:
           enabled: true
-    # spec.security.administrators is provided by the KEB, required
+    # spec.security.administrators is required
     administrators:
       - admin@myorg.com
 ```